Craft Projects

 Yorkshire Terrier Fun Fact: If you’re looking to adopt a dog in a jammed urban neighborhood, Yorkshire Terriers are perfect because they’re small.
 In fact, multiple different Yorkshire Terriers have held the Guinness World Record for the smallest living dog.

 The Welsh Corgi is another breed that you wouldn’t mistake for any other dog.
-It’s very popular for its short stature.
+It’s viral for its short stature.

 Welsh Corgi Fun Fact: The name Corgi comes from the Celtic ‘cor’ and ‘gi’ which mean ‘dwarf’ and ‘dog’, respectively.